Carl Verheijen

 Carl Eduard Verheijen (born 26 May 1975) is a Dutch former speed skater who specialized in the longer distances 5,000 m and the 10,000 m.
 Verheijen is the son of international speed skaters Rieneke Demming and Eddy Verheijen.
 He is in a relationship with retired skater Andrea Nuyt in Leusden.
 They have a daughter (Manouk, August 2005).
 Carl's brother Frank Verheijen is a marathon skater.

 He won two bronze medals at the 2006 Winter Olympics, in the 10000 m race and in the team pursuit.
 At the 2002 Winter Olympics, he placed 6th in the 5000 m event.

+Verheijen was the top official of the Dutch team at the 2022 and 2026 Winter Olympics.